DRAMA

 After KS4

 Drama students may continue to study the subject at University or at an accredited drama school.
-Students that graduate in drama typically enter careers in acting, directing, presenting, stage managing and further educational teaching.
+Students that graduate in drama typically enter careers in acting, directing, presenting, stage managing, secondary and further education teaching.
 There are also a range of careers that a drama degree would be useful for that may include; drama therapist, arts administrator, choreographer, talent agent, theatre manager, media researcher, PR, advertising, sales law, and hospitality.